Chikayo-k/the-hair-experts/README.md

 When a user tries to select a page that doesn't exist they will see the custom 404 page.
 This is a benefit to users as it lets them know clearly the page they are trying to access doesn’t exist.

 ![404](readme-image/ux/404.png)

+## Future Features ##

+- A future feature will be to allow users to request specific items.
+- Add more payment methods so as not to exclude customers.